 RV Rental Prices: What It Really Costs

-RV rental prices in the U.S. typically range from $90 to $350+ per day, but most trips cost more once fees and extras are included.
-You can expect to pay around $400 to $1,200 for a weekend, $1,000 to $2,600 for a week, or $2,700 to $10,500+ for a month, depending on the RV type, trip length, and season.
-Most trips end up costing more than the base daily rate once insurance, mileage, and add-ons are included.
+RV rental prices in the U.S. typically range from $90 to $350+ per day, with total trip costs varying based on your travel style and choices.
+Many travelers budget around $400 to $1,200 for a weekend, $1,000 to $2,600 for a week, or $2,700 to $10,500+ for a month, depending on the RV type, trip length, and season.
+Extras like insurance, mileage, and add-ons can shape your final price, so it helps to plan with a full-picture budget in mind.
 For a broader overview of RV travel, visit our RV Guides hub.

 What are average RV rental prices?